Gender Balance and Diversity

 As part of our Better Together strategy, we will work to enhance equality in career advancement for men and women in our own business.
 We will achieve this through targeted education and development programs and by sustaining a workplace where everyone feels valued, supported, and free to be themselves.

 Through ongoing assessment and management of our talent pipeline and proactive mentoring and sponsorship by senior leaders, we will support the career progression of high-potential women.
-In 2019, we launched a mentoring program that aims to enable more women to progress to the most senior levels of the organization.
+In 2019, we launched a global mentoring program that aims to enable more women to progress to the most senior levels of the organization.
 During the first year of the program, women from McDonald’s in eight different countries participated, and the program will expand even further in 2020.

 We will also continue to invest in our Archways to Opportunity program, which offers eligible employees from company-owned and participating franchisee restaurants the opportunity to graduate from college, earn a high school diploma, learn English as a second language, complete an apprenticeship and gain access to advising services.
-Through 2018 in the U.S., women accounted for almost three-quarters (74%) of participants who earned a high school diploma and nearly two-thirds (62%) of those who received college tuition assistance through Archways to Opportunity.
+Through 2019 in the U.S., women accounted for almost three-quarters (74%) of participants who earned a high school diploma and nearly two-thirds (64%) of those who received tuition assistance through Archways to Opportunity.

-In addition to programs offered through Archways to Opportunity, in 2019 we will introduce our new Women in Tech program, which will help women from company-owned and participating franchisee restaurants learn skills in areas such as data science, data analytics, and artificial intelligence.
+In addition to programs offered through Archways to Opportunity, in 2019 we introduced our Women in Tech program, which helps women from company-owned and participating franchisee restaurants learn skills in areas such as data science, data analytics, and artificial intelligence.